anshulghogre4/Project-9-Developer-Landing-Page/readme.md

 - _Learned About cards and in depth flexbox properties._
 - _Used shadow boxes alot in this project_
-- _learned about in-depth mobile responsiveness_
+- _Learned about in-depth mobile responsiveness_

 ---